CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_cluster.md

       --pgbackrest-s3-uri-style string        Specifies whether "host" or "path" style URIs will be used when connecting to S3.
       --pgbackrest-s3-verify-tls              This sets if pgBackRest should verify the TLS certificate when connecting to S3.
 To disable, use "--pgbackrest-s3-verify-tls=false". (default true)
       --pgbackrest-storage-config string      The name of the storage config in pgo.yaml to use for the pgBackRest local repository.
       --pgbackrest-storage-type string        The type of storage to use with pgBackRest.
-Either "local", "s3" or both, comma separated. (default "local")
+Either "posix", "s3" or both, comma separated. (default "posix")
       --pgbadger                              Adds the crunchy-pgbadger container to the database pod.
       --pgbouncer                             Adds a crunchy-pgbouncer deployment to the cluster.
       --pgbouncer-cpu string                  Set the number of millicores to request for CPU for pgBouncer.
 Defaults to being unset.